-OATH Help Centers at all Hearings Division Office locations
+OATH Help Centers at all Hearings Division Office Locations

-OATH will receive for adjudication nearly 1 million summonses in calendar year 2018 from City enforcement agencies.
 OATH, as an administrative law court, is meant to be accessible and a court where one can go and be self-represented.
 No representatives, attorneys or expediters are necessary.
 However, many people, especially immigrants, may feel as though they do not understand the proper way to handle a summons when they receive one.
 To ensure that both the respondent and agency are on equal footing and can both come prepared to their hearings, in 2017 OATH established Help Centers at every Hearing Division location to provide unrepresented persons with legal information and other resources so that they can handle their case on their own.
 All Help Center locations are staffed with Procedural Justice Coordinators, the Help Centers are overseen by the OATH Ombudsperson.
 Procedural Justice Coordinators have access to and have been trained on and use over the phone interpretation which is available in over 200 languages when they encounter an LEP at the Help Center.

-- The Help Centers help unrepresented persons to: understand the charges against them; learn their legal rights; learn the meaning of legal terminology; navigate the procedural process; fill out necessary forms; understand the nature, methods and format of hearings; request a reschedule date or an adjournment; file an appeal; vacate a default judgment; navigate the rules of the City agency that issued the summons so that they understand what is and what is not allowed; and more. - In the first 6 months of operation, Help Center staff encountered 31,214 people at OATH Hearing locations throughout the five boroughs.
-Of those, it provided substantive assistance to 22,001 self-represented people who were trying to fight their City summons.
+The Help Centers help unrepresented persons to: understand the charges against them; learn their legal rights; learn the meaning of legal terminology; navigate the procedural process; fill out necessary forms; understand the nature, methods and format of hearings; request a reschedule date or an adjournment; file an appeal; vacate a default judgment; navigate the rules of the City agency that issued the summons so that they understand what is and what is not allowed; and more.

-• OATH Clerks Office
+OATH Clerks Office